Connecting Indigenous Youth

 And so, they applied for a grant from the Rural Doctors Foundation.

-When Peter and Ronald found out they had secured the Grants for Good Health grant, they literally did a happy dance around the office.
+When Peter and Ronald found out they had secured the grant, they literally did a happy dance around the office.
 The youth were also over the moon.
 The funding meant the facilitators could buy equipment to do fun activities like kayaking, fishing, and hiking.

-With funding from Grants for Good Health, the Nhulundu Health Service has been able to continue the Young Men’s Group in an official capacity.
+With funding from Rural Doctors Foundation, the Nhulundu Health Service has been able to continue the Young Men’s Group in an official capacity.

 The Young Men’s Group offers an opportunity for young men to open up and talk.
 They discuss topics like education, sexual health, drug and alcohol abuse, as well as anger management.